 You’ll also need to be strategic in your thinking, planning and leadership, especially in your areas of responsibility, and able to take everyone with you on the various journeys of cultural, systems and values change and growth we’re on as an organisation.
 You will be tactical and discerning when it comes to organising people, performance, and systems, with a focus on goals and strategic outcomes, bringing efficiencies across the operations which support the work being done.

 Here are a few of the requirements we’re looking for in our People and Culture Director (please refer to the Job Description linked on the application page for more detail):

 - Experience at a senior leadership level in the not-for-profit sector, particularly in the areas of human resource management, staff culture and engagement, and learning and development.

-- A passion and vision to see families and whānau across Aotearoa set free from debt and poverty.
+- A passion for the vision of CAP to see families and whānau across Aotearoa set free from debt and poverty.

 - A strong personal alignment with the foundational Christian philosophy of CAP.

 - A desire to be part of the journey CAP is on embracing the intention and spirit of Te Tiriti o Waitangi.

 - A tertiary level qualification in at least one of the following, or another field adequately aligned to the role: human resources; policies and legal compliance; change management; leadership; organisational development; organisational/business management.

 CAP is a not-for-profit organisation working across Aotearoa to bring hope and help to families and whānau who are trapped in debt and poverty.